buffer/thug/doc/source/usage.rst

         ~/thug/src $ python thug.py -e click,mouseover URL

-In this example, the DOM events `load`, `mousemove`, `click` and `mouseover` will be handled by Thug while all the others will be ignored.
+In this example, the DOM events `load`, `mousemove`, `click` and `mouseover` will be handled by Thug while all the other ones will be ignored.

 Adobe Acrobat Reader